Poisoning Semi-supervised Federated Learning via Unlabeled Data: Attacks and Defenses: Background

-where ${\mathcal{L}_s}(\omega)$ is the loss function, $\ell ( \cdot , \cdot )$ is the cross-entropy loss, and $\phi ( \cdot )$ is the data augmentation function (e.g., Flip-and-shift Augmentation \cite{ref-58} and RandAugment \cite{ref-59}).
-Third, the server broadcasts the initialized global model $\omega_0$ to assign pseudo labels to the selected clients. \item \textbf{\textit{Phase 2, Local Training:}} Each client trains the received global model $\omega_0$ on its own unlabeled dataset $D_k$.
-Specifically, the client utilizes the global model $\omega_0$ to pseudo-label the unlabeled dataset to train the local model $\omega_0^k$.
-In the semi-supervised learning, one generally uses pseudo-labels generated by weak data augmentation methods (e.g., flip-and-shift) to train samples generated by strong data augmentations methods (e.g., shift and crop) \cite{ref-60}.
+\textbf{\textit{Phase 2, Local Training:}} Each client trains the received global model $\omega_0$ on its own unlabeled dataset $\mathcal{D}_k$.
+Specifically, the client utilizes the global model $\omega_0$ to assign pseudo-label to the unlabeled dataset to train the local model $\omega_0^k$.
+In the semi-supervised learning, one generally uses pseudo-labels generated by weak data augmentation methods (e.g., flip-and-shift) to train on samples generated by strong data augmentations methods (e.g., shift-and-crop) \cite{ref-60}.
 The reason is that these data augmentation methods can generate a wide variety of samples, which can improve the performance of semi-supervised learning.
 Thus, we follow \cite{ref-60} to define the following objective function:

-where $\lambda $ is the threshold hyperparameter, which helps the model to decide which samples have high confidence to be correctly labeled, $\varphi ( \cdot )$ is the strong data augmentation function, $\gamma(\cdot)$ is the indicator function, and ${{\bar y}_i} = {f_k}(\phi ({x_i});\omega )$ is the prediction of the model $f_k$ on the augmented sample generated by weak data augmentation methods $\phi ( \cdot )$.
-Then all clients upload the updates to the server. \item \textbf{\textit{Phase 3, Aggregation:}} The server uses an aggregation algorithm like FedAVG~\cite{ref-5}, i.e., ${\omega _t} = {\omega _{t - 1}} + \frac{1}{m}\sum\limits_{k = 1}^m {\omega _t^{(k)}} $ to aggregate the updates, to aggregate all the updates to obtain a new global model $\omega_t$.
-Furthermore, the server continues to train the global model on the dataset $D_s$. \end{itemize}
+where $\lambda $ is the threshold hyperparameter, which helps the model decide which samples have high confidence to be correctly labeled, $\varphi ( \cdot )$ is the strong data augmentation function, $\gamma(\cdot)$ is the indicator function, and ${{\bar y}_i} = {f_k}(\phi ({x_i});\omega )$ is the prediction of the model $f_k$ on the augmented sample generated by weak data augmentation methods $\phi ( \cdot )$.
+Then all clients upload the updates to the server.